jimmoffitt/rules-migrator/Article.md

 So we started to develop a tool that could help us translate and migrate PowerTrack 1.0 rules to version 2.0.
 The result of that effort is available [HERE](https://github.com/jimmoffitt/rules-migrator) on GitHub.
 The project's README describes how the tool works and the type of 1.0 → 2.0 rule translations it handles.
 Note that this tool can also be used to, for example, migrate rules between same-version streams, and from real-time to Replay streams.

-This tool is very much a prototype.
-If you improve or extend or refactor, or whatever, this code base, please share your efforts.
+This tool is very much a prototype and continues to evolve as we approach the official launch of PowerTrack 2.0.